donedgardo/blog/content/blog/tdd-in-rust-game-engine-bevy.md

 tests for longevity instead of explorative.

 TDD purists will disagree with me here, but testing every line of code is not a discipline I advocate during an experimental phase.
-Recently I came across a speaking event from Kent Beck, the creator of TDD, in which he talks about different types of programming to varying stages of a product or business[link] after experiencing programming on Facebook.
+Recently I came across a [speaking event](https://www.youtube.com/watch?v=YX2XR73LnRY) from Kent Beck, the creator of TDD, in which he talks about different types of programming to varying stages of a product or business after experiencing programming on Facebook.
 He explains that programming has three eX's: Exploratory, Expansion, and Extraction phases.
-And that TDD provides a whole lot of value in the expansion and extraction phase but less in the exploratory stage.
+And that TDD provides a lot of value in the expansion and extraction phase but less in the exploratory stage.
 As a result, he practices it less often in that phase.

 This may be why the gaming industry doesn't practice TDD as much.
 Since the quick iteration of a game involves getting ideas quickly to the user for feedback.
 A lot of the process is trying again and hoping a gameplay feature is delightful for the players.
 Much of it involves writing a lot of throw-away code if you build digital prototypes.

-## Conclusion
+## Where does this leave us?

 In conclusion, Test Driven Development is a powerful software development process that can help to increase code quality, reduce bugs, and improve efficiency.
 By writing tests first, developers can ensure the code is thoroughly tested and works as expected.
 When combined with a powerful language like Rust and an efficient engine like Bevy, TDD can help to create high-quality games that are easy to maintain and update.
-We also saw where TDD is less valuable when exploring ideas, and experiments have little to lose and when should and shouldn't use it.
+However, we can also now understand where TDD is less valuable and is not a one size shoe fits all approach.